Burningstone91/smart-home-setup/README.md

         return value
 ```

 Now when we create an app that usese the AppBase, it will automatically create a reference to every dependency in the app configuration.
 This way way we can use the methods and variables of the apps that our app depends on, to avoid redundant code.
 It will also do some basic config validation with Voluptuous and raise an error when you wrote "modle" instead of "module" for example.
 As we have multiple namespaces (HASS and MQTT), there are some variables that represent the MQTT and HASS namespace.
 This way you don't need to put "namespace=hass" when you call a method, instead you start the function call with "self.hass", if you want to do something in HASS namespace.
-Start it with "self.mqtt" to do something in MQTT namespace and start it with "self.adbase" do do something in the AppDaemon namespace (logging etc.).
+Start it with "self.mqtt" to do something in MQTT namespace and start it with "self.adbase" to do something in the AppDaemon namespace (logging etc.).

 This file is going to be extended later on with more functionality.